 Opt for pillows and pillowcases made from natural, non-porous, and breathable fabrics like silk or bamboo.
 These materials make it harder for dust mites to burrow and multiply, plus they have the added benefit of being naturally hypoallergenic.

-Wash your pillowcases and sheets at least once a week in hot water (130°F / 54°C) to kill mites and remove allergens.
-For silk pillowcases, follow care instructions that allow for effective cleaning while preserving the fabric's integrity.
+Wash your pillowcases and sheets (if they are not silk) at least once a week in hot water (130°F / 54°C) to kill mites and remove allergens.

 Studies have shown that copper-oxide impregnated fabrics significantly decrease the mobility and vitality of dust mites.
 A 2008 study found mortality rates of dust mites between 95-100% after exposure to fabrics with copper oxide levels of 0.4-2% (4).
 Just a small amount of copper infused into fabrics had a significant impact on reducing dust mite populations.